 British National Convicted for Taliban Bombs and London Knife Attack Plans

-Khalid Ali, a British plumber, spent five years in Afghanistan, where he claimed to have made hundreds of bombs in a statement that he later retracted.
+Khalid Ali, a British plumber, spent five years in Afghanistan, where made hundreds of bombs, he claimed in a statement that he later retracted.

 Ali’s fingerprints were found on bomb components in Afghanistan made by the Taliban.

 The Met police explained in a statement, “The investigation began when Ali—a British national reported missing by his family in 2011—appeared at the British Consulate in Turkey in October 2016, asking for temporary travel documentation to return to the UK, saying he had lost his passport.”

 Ali was stopped when he entered the UK and his fingerprints were taken, but he was then released, returning to live with his family in north London.

 Authorities continued to monitor Ali, however, and his fingerprints were found by U.S. authorities on a number of bomb components made by the Taliban that were recovered from Afghanistan in 2012.

 Suspecting Ali of planning an imminent knife attack on April 27, 2017, armed police grabbed him as he approached Whitehall, the area of government offices in London.
 He had three knives on him.

 CCTV footage later revealed he had carried out hours of hostile reconnaissance at a number of significant sites, including the Houses of Parliament, New Scotland Yard, Downing Street, and the MI6 offices.